garazdawi/erlang.github.io/_posts/2021-5-12-My-OTP-24-Highlights.md

         called as element({a,b,c},1)
 ```

-In the example above, the only thing we really know is that one or more of the
+In the example above, the only thing we know is that one or more of the
 arguments are invalid, but without checking
 [the documentation](https://erlang.org/doc/man/erlang.html#element-2)
-there is no way of knowing.
-This is especially a problem for BIFs where the
+there is no way of knowing which one and why.
+This is especially a problem for
-arguments may fail for different reasons depending on factors not visible in the
+BIFs where the arguments may fail for different reasons depending on factors not
-arguments.
+visible in the arguments.
 For example in the `ets:update_counter` call below:

 ```erlang
 > ets:update_counter(table, k, 1).